smokeyfro/directus-extension-bundle-api-fetch/README.md

 The endpoint uses the TVMaze api, which doesn't require any token to api key.

-0) Add the extension to your Directus extensions directory.
+0) Copy the contents of *dist* to /[your-directus-root]/extensions/directus-extension-bundle-api-fetch/
 1) Whitelist the TVMaze domain to allow the show cover image in the selected item preview:
 ```CONTENT_SECURITY_POLICY_DIRECTIVES__IMG_SRC: "'self' data: blob: https://static.tvmaze.com"```
 2) Restart Directus.